 PULL!
-The cry before a clay disc is launched into the air is the cue for you to scan the skies for your target.
+The cry before a clay disc is launched into the air is the cue for you to scan the skies for your target with your selection of hunting rifles.
 It’s a harmless, fun way of experiencing a classic country sport, using shotguns to explode the clay pigeons into a plume of smoke.
-Prescott Shooting offer safety lessons, equipment and mini-competitions, as well as other target sports such as archery and air rifle shooting.
+Prescott Shooting offer safety lessons, equipment and mini-competitions, as well as other sports such as archery and hunting small animals, just make sure you take gear like a weather proof hunting backpack to keep all of your equipment dry if you decide to come during the winter.
 Spark your competitive spirit and enjoy the friendly rivalry as you test your marksmanship (prizes are offered as part of the packages).
 Prescott also operate game drives for beginners, where you can learn every element of a drive and end your day with a classy post-shoot dinner.

 Book: Call 01242 650 254

 Location: Pinnock Wood Farm Nr Winchcombe Cheltenham Glos GL54 5AX

 2. Take a cycling tour with Cotswolds Adventures

 Seeing the Cotswolds on two wheels allows you to go off the beaten track to places you may never otherwise discover.
 Each expedition is tailored to your interests, so you can spend a morning cycling through fields of lavender or visiting oddly named villages like Upper Slaughter and Guiting Power.
 Book a private tour with your group and embark on an energetic exploration of the woods and rivers of the Area of Outstanding Natural Beauty, stopping to take photos of the spectacular landscapes.
 The route is not set, so expect the unexpected as you begin your journey, possibly finding ruined churches, lively festivals or fairytale villages along the way.